Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Cumulative Merging Percolation Process

 \section{Cumulative Merging Percolation Process}

 We consider a generalization of the cumulative merging process proposed in Ref.~\cite{Menard2015}, defined along the following lines.
-I a given network, composed by $N$ nodes, each node $i$ is \textit{active} with probability $p_i$.
+In a given network, composed by $N$ nodes, each node $i$ is \textit{active} with probability $p_i$.
 Inactive nodes do not play any role apart from determining the topological distances between pairs of active nodes (see below).
 Each active node $i$ defines a cluster of size 1, associated with an initial mass $m_i^{(0)}$.
 Starting with these initial clusters, an iterative process takes place whose elementary step is the merging of a pair of clusters into a single one.
-Two clusters, $\alpha$ and $\beta$, are merged in a single cluster if there are at least an active node $i_\alpha$ in $\alpha$ and an active node $j_\beta$ in $\beta$, such that
+Two clusters, $\alpha$ and $\beta$, are merged in a single cluster if there are at least a node $i_\alpha$ in $\alpha$ and a node $j_\beta$ in $\beta$, such that

-where $d_{i,j}$ is the topological distance between nodes $i$ and $j$, and $r(m)$ is an interaction range associated to a cluster of mass $m$.
+where $d_{i,j}$ is the topological distance between nodes $i$ and $j$, and $r(m) \geq 1$ is an interaction range associated to a cluster of mass $m$.
 The mass of the merged cluster is the sum of the masses of the original clusters, $m_{\alpha+\beta}=m_\alpha+m_\beta$.
 The iteration of this procedure converges to a limiting partition of the network that does not depend on the order in which the merging is performed\footnote{Although this is mathematically proved only in a specific case in Ref.~\cite{Menard2015}, we found numerically the same independence in the cases considered below.}.
 Notice that if $p_i=p$ and $r(m)=1$ CMP coincides with random site percolation~\cite{Newman10}.
 It is important to remark that Eq.~(\ref{CMPcondition}) implies that two clusters merge only if each one of them is within the interaction range of the other: An asymmetric situation, with a massive cluster interacting with a far and small cluster, does not lead to merging.
 In Fig.~\ref{figS1} we present a graphical illustration of the mechanism of the CMP process.
+We stress again that a cluster is defined as a set of (only) active nodes resulting from the iteration of merging events.
+Nodes in the same cluster must belong to the same connected component of the underlying network, but they do {\em not} need to form a connected component by themselves, as it is clear from panels c) and d) of Fig.~\ref{figS1}.

 The connection between CMP and the mutual reinfection of distant hubs in the SIS epidemics is operated by taking as active nodes the hubs able to independently sustain the epidemic~\cite{Menard2015}, see Appendix~\ref{sec:conn-betw-cmp} for a detailed description.